xuantungbrian/Tomato/documentation/M3_Requirements_and_Design.md

 2. **At most 4 clicks to access any of the use cases**
     - **Description**: No more than 4 clicks are necessary to access any of the main use cases
     - **Justification**: This allows for the user to navigate the app easily and makes every use case within a comfortable reach from the user.
+3. **Login is required for upload, delete posts, view profile and chat**
+    - **Description**: Features such as upload, delete posts, view profile and chat require login before accessing these features.
+Trying to use these features without login will result in an alert saying that "Login is required to ...".
+    - **Justification**: For security, we decide that users use this features without login because these features alter the data or view personal information such as chats, preferences.
+Moreover, for post deletion, we also need to know if the current user is the owner of the post

 ## 4. Designs Specification
 ### **4.1.
 Main Components**